 “Plus, he has a competing land claim, which some argue may be a higher claim.
 I don’t, mind you, but some do.
 But I guess the point is that no one knows who he really is and his motivations are probably not altruistic.”

-Scarlet stewed on these thoughts while she rode.
+Scarlet turned that over while she rode.
 They were valid arguments, but on the other hand, Philip had never asked her for anything, never demanded anything, never expected anything.
 He had been a perfect gentleman.
 And honestly, at the masquerade, it seemed as if he had been subtly warning her about Lance.
 Nothing overt—restrained.
 A hint around the edges.
 A choice of words.

 There was a tiny part of Scarlet that wondered about the fortuitous timing of Lance’s arrival.
 Just in the nick of time?
 It seemed unlikely, and yet it had happened.
 But it really hadn’t been in the nick of time, had it?
 He’d been too late to save Benedict, just as she had.